v3I4r10/v3I4r10.github.io/_posts/2024-02-20-How to make a DSTIKE deauther for less than 2€.md

+---
+title: How to make a DSTIKE deauther for less than 2€
+tags:
+categories: Wifi
+---

 The DSTIKE Deauther is a compact, programmable device leveraging the ESP8266 or ESP32 microcontroller platforms.
 Its primary function is to conduct Wi-Fi deauthentication attacks by sending deauthentication packets to targeted networks.

 ## Prerequisites